-I met Rob through his brother, Kieffer, whom I had been close friends with for over ten years.
+I met Rob through his brother Kieffer, who had been a close friend for over ten years.
 Kieffer was a year younger than Rob.
 Kieffer and I had great relationship.
 He had a twisted sense of humor that we both shared.
-Kieffer and Rob had lived across the street from me while Kieffer was still in Junior High School.
+The brothers had lived across the street from me while Kieffer was still in Junior High School.
 Kieffer and a buddy of his would come over and smoke pot with my wife and I. I guess it’s called contributing to the delinquency of a minor.
 Anyway, Kieffer was a good kid, bright and honest and turned out just fine.
 I had been in my first marriage at about 24 years of age.
 I moved out of that house and the marriage after two years, but Kieffer and I kept up our friendship.
-A few years later, I bought a saltwater fishing boat and he and I did a lot of fishing offshore from the Tampa/St. Petersburg area and we made several trips to the Keys.
+A few years later I bought a saltwater fishing boat and he and I did a lot of fishing offshore from the Tampa/St. Petersburg area, and we made several trips to the Keys.
 I also had a ski boat that we did a lot of skiing with.
 Kieffer was a great skier.
-He could make cuts so hard that would stop the boat.
+He could make cuts so hard that they would stop the boat.
 We used to have a lot of ski parties out north of Tampa where I lived.
 We did a lot of hard partying back then.
-We had a bunch of hard partying friends that could always be counted on for a great weekend bash.
-Several of us lived on lakes, so from weekend to weekend, the party would migrate from lake to lake.
+We had a bunch of friends that could always be counted on for a great weekend bash.
+Several of us lived on lakes, so from weekend to weekend the party would migrate from lake to lake.
 We did a lot together.
-Kieffer is tall and very thin, over six feet, handsome with light brown hair.
+Kieffer was tall and very thin, over six feet, handsome with light brown hair.

 My second salt water boat was a 23 foot walk-around cuddy cabin.
 It had a small enclosed cabin forward with a narrow walkway on both sides of the cabin that allowed access to the bow.
 It had a lot of deck space aft for fishing and the occasional dive trip.
 A single 200 horse Mercury Outboard provided the power.
 The boat was quick and very functional.
 It got a lot of use.
 A lot of boats will sit in driveways and side yards for months, but not this one.
 There was always a lot of fishing gear on board even on the dive trips.
 It was stored more or less permanently on board.
 There were lots of artificial rigs, big ones for marlin and such, with huge hooks, all coiled and ready for use.